ProvableHQ/sdk/sdk/README.md

 of the functionality provided by the SDK and can be used as a reference for usage of the SDK.
 Source code for aleo.tools can be found [in the SDK repo here](https://github.com/AleoHQ/sdk/tree/testnet3/website)

+## Usage

 ## 1. Create an Aleo Account

-The first step in operating a zero knowledge web application is creating a cryptographic identity for a user.
-In the context of Aleo, this process starts by generating a private key.
-From this private key, several keys that enable a user to interact with Aleo programs can be derived.
+The first step in operating a zero knowledge web application is creating a private key which serves as a cryptographic identity for a user.
+After a private key is generated, several keys that enable specialized methods of interacting with Aleo programs can be derived.

 These keys include:
 #### Private Key
-The key used to represent an identity of an individual user.
-This key is used to authorize zero knowledge program execution.
+The `Private Key` can be treated as the identity of a user.
+It is used for critical functions like authorizing zero knowledge program execution, decrypting private data, and proving ownership of data. ownership over user data
 #### View Key
-This key is derived from the private key and can be used to identify all records and transaction data that belongs to an individual user.
+The `View Key` is derived from the private key and can be used to both decrypt encrypted data owned by a user and prove ownership of that data.
 #### Compute Key
-A key that can be used to trustlessly run applications and generate transactions on a user's behalf.
+The `Compute Key` can be used to trustlessly run applications and generate transactions on a user's behalf.
 #### Address
-A public address that can be used to trustlessly identify a user in order for that user to receive official Aleo credits or unique data defined by other zero-knowledge Aleo programs.
+The `Address` is a user's unique public identifier.
+It serves as an address for a user to receive both official Aleo credits and data from other zero-knowledge Aleo programs.

 All of these keys can be created using the account object:
 ```typescript